Upcoming DC Movies: What's Next For Batman, Superman, Wonder Woman And More

 (Image credit: DC Comics)

-While it was still unclear what was to become of Henry Cavill's Superman, Warner Bros. was at work on a new version of the Man of Steel in the meantime.
+While it was still unclear what was to become of Henry Cavill's Superman, Warner Bros. was already at work on a new version of the Man of Steel.
 In February 2021, it was announced that J.J.
 Abrams is set to produce a new Superman blockbuster through his Bad Robot banner, and Ta-Nehisi Coates (who has written Black Panther and Captain America comics in recent years) has been tapped to pen the script.

 While little is known about the project, it is expected that it will feature the first Black interpretation of the legendary hero made for the big screen.
-The most recent development to come out about the project -- as of January 2024 -- is James Gunn taking to Threads to confirm that and the Elseworlds story line-up is still in the works.
+The most recent development to come out about the project is James Gunn taking to Threads in January 2024 to confirm that the Elseworlds story is still in the works.

-If your favorite DC superhero is missing from this current line-up, just keep your eyes peeled for updates to our upcoming DC movies schedule.
-Perhaps a new title could be added to the mix soon enough.
+If your favorite DC superhero is missing from this current line-up, just keep your eyes peeled for updates to our upcoming DC movie schedule.
+Also, be sure to check out our upcoming Marvel movies guide to see what else is going on in the world of comic book-based cinema.

 Eric Eisenberg